suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0503-Configuring and validating device compliance.md

 11. Switch to **SEA-WS1**, and sign in as as Aaron Nicholls with the PIN **102938** or if it asks for password type **Pa55w.rd1234!** .

-    > Note: SEA-WS1 is a managed Windows 11 device that is enrolled in Intune.
+  >**Note**: Inorder for the **PIN** to prompt you must start the VM in **basicmode** which will result in deactivating the clipboard shortcuts.
+You can use the Clipboard option in toolbar to perform copy paste actions.
+SEA-WS1 is a managed Windows 11 device that is enrolled in Intune.

-12. On the taskbar, select **Microsoft Edge**.
+13. On the taskbar, select **Microsoft Edge**.

-13. In Microsoft Edge, type **outlook.office.com** and then press Enter.
+14. In Microsoft Edge, type **outlook.office.com** and then press Enter.

-14. Verify that you can access Aaron's mailbox.
+15. Verify that you can access Aaron's mailbox.

     > Note: This is because SEA-WS1 is a managed device and marked as compliant._

-15. Close Microsoft Edge and sign out of SEA-WS1.
+16. Close Microsoft Edge and sign out of SEA-WS1.

 ### Task 3: Disable the conditional access policy